deepscenario/OrthoLoC/README.md

 │   ├── test_outPlace
 │   │   ├── L08_R0000.npz
 │   │   ├──  ...
-├── tiny
-│   ├── highway_forest.npz
-│   ├──  ...
 ```

-The folder demo contains data in raw format (query image as .jpg and the geodata as .tif files).
-The folder tiny contains a small subset of the dataset for testing and debugging purposes.
+The folder demo contains data in raw format (query image as .jpg and the geodata as .tif files) as well as folder called samples containing a small subset of the dataset for quick testing and debugging purposes.
 The folder full
 contains the full dataset.
 The dataset is divided into four parts: train, val, test_inPlace, test_outPlace.
 The train and val
 folders contain the samples for training and validation.
 The test_inPlace and test_outPlace folders contain the samples
 for testing.
 The test_inPlace samples are taken from the same locations as in the train and val samples, while the